Skip to main content

 2) Removing Insecure Passwords

-According to surveys, weak passwords, default, or stolen account for over 80% of data breaches.
+According to surveys, weak passwords, defaults, or stolen accounts for over 80% of data breaches.
 Identity and access management (IAM) systems enforce the best solutions and prevent users from using default or weak passwords.
 They also make certain users regularly change their passwords.

 3) Advanced Anomaly Tracking

-To detect and stop anomalous activity, modern IAM solutions use technologies such as machine learning, artificial intelligence, and risk-based authentication, which go beyond simple credential management.
+Modern IAM solutions use technologies such as machine learning, artificial intelligence, and risk-based authentication to detect and stop anomalous activity.
+These go beyond simple credential management.

 4) Reducing Insider Threats

-Insiders are responsible for an increasing number of breaches.
-IAM security can prevent malicious insiders from doing further harm by limiting user access to the systems they require to do their tasks and preventing them from escalating their privileges without monitoring.
+An increasing number of breaches are caused by insiders.
+IAM security can prevent malicious insiders from doing further harm by limiting user access to the systems they require to perform their tasks and preventing them from escalating their privileges without monitoring.

 5) Productivity Gains

-Identity and access management solutions is centralized and automated via the IAM lifecycle.
-It establishes automated processes for situations such as new hires and position transitions.
-In addition to reducing errors, this can speed up the processing of access and identity changes.
+The IAM lifecycle centralizes and automates identity and access management solutions.
+It establishes automated processes for situations such as new hires and position transitions, which can reduce errors and speed up the processing of access and identity changes.

 Useful link: IAM Implementation and Solutions To Emerging ‘IT Security Challenges’

-IAM trends and technologies are built to make the process easy of the account setup process and user provisioning.
+IAM trends and technologies are built to make account setup and user provisioning easy.
 With a controlled workflow that eliminates errors and the possibility of misuse while enabling automated account fulfillment, these technologies should decrease the time it takes to perform these tasks.
 In addition, admins should be able to rapidly view and modify changing access roles and permissions with an IAM best practices system.

-These systems should strike a balance between the efficiency and automation of their operations and the administrative control required to track and modify access rights.
-Consequently, the central directory requires an access rights system to manage access requests that automatically associate employee job titles and business unit identities to their right privilege levels.
+These systems should balance the efficiency and automation of their operations with the administrative control required to track and modify access rights.
+Consequently, the central directory requires an access rights system to manage access requests that automatically associates employee job titles and business unit identities with their proper privilege levels.

 Let’s look at the most common IAM technologies and tools that today’s companies use.